The Citadel of the Autarch: Plot

 After the meeting, Severian is left on a beach.
-He discovers a bush covered in thorns.
-He claims the single black one, grown from a species of bush that grow exclusively white Claw shapes, and ponders the meaning of the Claw in relationship to higher beings, time-travel and the New Sun.
+He discovers a rose bush covered in black thorns and white blossoms, and is pricked.
+He realizes the thorn is the Claw, and all the thorns are Claws, and keeps it.
+He remembers seeing a similar bush early in his journey, and ponders the meaning of the Claw in relationship to higher beings, time-travel, and the New Sun.

 Severian makes his way back to Nessus aboard a ship whose crew revere him on sight.
-He visits with people of his past and assumes the role of Autarch.
-He returns to the waiter who slipped him the note in the Shadow of the Torturer saying that Agia had been there before.
+On the way he visits Dorcas, who has returned to her ruined old home, but leaves unnoticed.
+In Nessus, he visits people of his past and assumes the role of Autarch.
+He speaks to the waiter who slipped him the note in the Shadow of the Torturer saying that Agia had been there before.
 The note was meant for Dorcas, who reminded the waiter of his mother.
 A picture of Dorcas in a locket around the waiter's neck confirms this suspicion.
-Severian also notes that the waiter very much resembles himself and it is implied that the waiter is Severian's father.
+Severian realizes the waiter resembles him strongly, and it is implied that the waiter is Severian's father.
+Severian tasks the waiter to protect Dorcas and takes him to her.

 The book ends with Severian exploring the citadel and retracing Triskele's steps through an underground building.
 Seeing the dog's footsteps and his own he follows the latter, returning to the Atrium of Time.